 Office Covered Bridge

-For the holidays, Office Bridge is festively lit up with lights which are ceremonially switched on by Santa Claus driving a fire truck.
+For the holidays, Office Bridge is festively lit up with lights.

 The Westfir community started as a company town belonging to the Westfir Lumber Company.
 Other smaller mills had previously operated in the vicinity and a bridge already spanned the North Fork of the Middle Fork of the Willamette River where the mill pond was located.
 High waters washed out the original bridge, so a second was built in 1941 to provide access from the mill to the Westfir Lumber Company's administrative offices.
 This bridge lasted only four years before a storm took it out too.
 The third and current bridge was built higher to avoid storm waters and was designed to handle the size and load of logging trucks.
 It is the only bridge in Oregon with a separate pedestrian walk way.
 Windows provide excellent views of the river.
 The bridge is also constructed with triple trusses and is an impressive 180 feet (55 m) long.